dallo7/Audio-Annotaion-App-Using-Audio2Vec/README.md

-# This is a plotly Dash Demo for using the Audio2Vec package for annotation and Encoding!
+# This is a plotly Dash Demo for using the Audio2Vec package for annotation and Encoding

 # Audio Annotation and Encoding Tool